-For as long as we can remember, calcium has been known as the key to maintaining a set of healthy bones.
-Happily, calcium seems to be easily available nowadays with the major contenders being dairy products followed by various leafy greens, seafood, legumes, and certain fruits and not forgetting calcium supplements that are becoming a trend for many of us.
+For as long as we can remember, calcium has been known as the key to maintaining bone health.
+Today, calcium is easily available in the form of dairy products followed by various leafy greens, seafood, legumes, certain fruits and last but not least – calcium supplements.

-Bone development occurs every day of our lives just like the way we shed skin cells and grow new ones to replace them.
-Our bodies naturally remove (resorption) old bones and replace (absorption) them with new ones via a process called bone remodeling and with this process, we get a new set of bones every 7 years.
-The pace of bone remodeling differs among individuals gradually slowing down with age.
+Bone development occurs every day of our lives just like the way our skin sheds and grow new skin cells to replace them.
+Our bodies naturally remove (resorption) old bones and replace (absorption) them with new ones via a process called bone remodelling.
+Through this process, we get a new set of bones every 7 years.
+The pace of bone remodelling differs among individuals and gradually slows down with age.

-To prevent diseases such as osteoporosis, resorption must be kept at balance alongside absorption with the help of calcium.
-Osteoporosis affects men and women of all races and is most commonly seen in women after menopause caused by low levels of oestrogen.
-The disease leads to an increased risk of broken bones with various risk factors such as age, gender, family history, hormone levels and dietary factors coming into play.
+Resorption must balance absorption to prevent osteoporosis.
+This can be achieved with the help of calcium.
+Osteoporosis affects men and women of all races and is most commonly seen in women after menopause due to low levels of oestrogen.
+This leads to an increased risk of broken bones with various risk factors such as age, gender, family history, hormone levels and diet coming into play.

 The Calcium Paradox

-For the longest time, calcium was thought to be the answer to all bone health concerns until a recent study in 2011 shed light on contradicting results bringing into limelight a whole new perspective of calcium’s regulation and functioning in the human body.
-The study found that women who supplement with calcium to prevent osteoporosis are at higher risk of developing atherosclerosis, heart attack and stroke.
+For the longest time, calcium was thought to be the answer to all bone health concerns until a recent study in 2011 shed light on contradicting results.
+It brought a whole new perspective on calcium’s regulation and function in the human body.
+The study found that women who took calcium to prevent osteoporosis are at higher risk of developing atherosclerosis, heart attack and stroke.
 Based on the study, for every bone fracture calcium supplementation prevents, it precipitates two potentially fatal cardiovascular disease events.
-What happens to our calcium needs now that the potential for heart diseases are revealed?
-What could be the missing link in protecting our heart and maintaining strong bones at the same time?
+What happens to our calcium needs now that the potential for heart diseases is revealed?
+What could be the missing link in protecting our heart and maintaining bone health at the same time?

 Vitamin K2: The Missing Link

 Vitamin K is often referred to as the “forgotten vitamin” because it is continually overshadowed by more well-known nutrients.
-Yet, this fat-soluble vitamin is absolutely essential to build strong bones, as it serves as the biological “glue” that helps plug the calcium into your bone matrix.
-Since their discovery in the 1920s, Vitamin K has been classified into a few types with K1 and K2 most discussed about.
-Vitamin K1 is a blood clotting factor commonly found in green leafy vegetables while Vitamin K2 is altogether a different cousin of the family, playing the crucial role of calcium regulation.
-Vitamin K2 is further divided into subtypes depending on the length of its structure.
+This fat-soluble vitamin is essential in building strong bones and improving bone health as it serves as the biological “glue” that helps to plug calcium into your bone matrix.
+Since its discovery in the 1920s, Vitamin K has been classified into several types with K1 and K2 being the most prominent ones.
+Vitamin K1 plays a key role in helping the blood clot and is commonly found in green leafy vegetables.
+Vitamin K2 is a different cousin of the family that plays the crucial role of calcium regulation.
+Vitamin K2 is further divided into subtypes depending on the length of its molecular structure.

-MK-7 activates bone building proteins that are dormant in its absence.
-These proteins function to bind calcium to the bones and teeth and also keep them from depositing in the arteries thus preventing arterial calcification and heart disease.
+MK-7 activates bone-building proteins that are dormant in its absence.
+These proteins bind calcium to the bones and teeth as well as stop calcium from depositing in the arteries to prevent arterial calcification and heart disease.

 Vitamin K2, Vitamin D3 and Calcium: A Winning Combo

-For patients receiving oral anticoagulant treatment, it is recommended that they do not take Vitamin K2 supplements without consulting their medical doctor.
+For patients taking Warfarin, it is recommended that they do not take vitamin K2 supplements without consulting their doctor.